Subscription Modal Banner

 • Personalized payout schedule anytime between the 12th to the 17th year of the policy’s effectivity date

-Pro: This is a flexible plan that combines life insurance, savings, and educational plan.
-A plan like this can help address any kind of financial emergency or need in the future as well.
+Pros: This flexible plan combines life insurance, savings, and educational plan.
+This can help address any financial emergency or need in the future.

-Con: The long-term payment commitment can be daunting for some Filipinos whose financial capability can change anytime.
+Con: The long-term payment commitment can be daunting for some Filipinos whose financial capabilities can change anytime.

 This investment-linked life insurance plan allows you to pay for your child’s education while enjoying life protection.
 It also offers different investment options to help grow your money over time to pay for school expenses and secure your family’s future.